alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ---

-#### 5.3.3. aqswd

-Instead of a separate fluid style wrapper for each API drawing function, e.g. a `.draw_ellipse` function that would call GDI’s `Ellipse`, I chose to *pass the relevant API function as a first argument to a single general wrapper template*.

 Both `draw` and `simple_draw` use this idea of taking the API function as argument.
 The general `draw` function uses complex template meta-programming, [**TMP**](https://en.wikipedia.org/wiki/Template_metaprogramming), to replace each `RECT` argument with the corresponding four `int` values, as required by e.g. the `Ellipse` function.
 That makes it convenient to use but hard to understand.
 In contrast, `simple_draw` just passes the arguments on directly to the API function, except that it adds a device context handle as first argument, and is therefore simple enough that the basic fluent programming support is clear and un-obscured.

+#### 5.3.3.
+A single fluid wrapper for all the GDI drawing functions.

+Instead of e.g. a `.draw_ellipse` function that would call GDI’s `Ellipse`, and so on for each GDI drawing function, I chose to *pass the relevant API function as a first argument to a single general wrapper template*.

-And that's the ~only reason for the existence of `simple_draw`, namely to serve as a minimal, relatively simple code example:
+This approach is best illustrated by `.simple_draw`, whose ~only reason for existence is to serve as a minimal, relatively simple code example:

 ```cpp
 template< class Api_func, class...
 Args >